AhmadPiracha/student-performance-analysis/README.md

 * Visualizations use **matplotlib** only (no seaborn) and avoid specifying colors.
 * Accuracy in percent is automatically normalized to 0–1.
 * Timestamp-based merges use a tolerance window (`time_tolerance_seconds` in config).

-I can also **create a concise “Client Delivery Instructions” section** that explains *exactly which files to send to the client*, so they can open it directly and understand the results.
-Do you want me to add that too?